 Password Hash Generator and Verifier

-Client-side tool to generate/verify password hashes with realistic parameters.
-Helpful for debugging integrations and understanding how salts, memory, and iterations affect cost.
-Runs locally—no passwords leave your browser.
+Client-side tool to generate and verify password hashes with realistic, up-to-date parameters.
+Helpful for debugging integrations and for understanding how salts, memory, and iterations affect cost.
+Defaults follow the OWASP 2026 baseline (Argon2id m = 19 MiB, t = 2, p = 1) and NIST SP 800-63B PBKDF2 minimums.
+Runs locally — no passwords leave your browser.

 Supported Password Hashing Functions